Worklenz/worklenz/docs/recurring-tasks.md

 - **Cron Expression:** Modify the `TIME` constant in the code to change the schedule.
 - **Task Template Structure:** Extend the template or schedule interfaces to support additional fields.
 - **Task Creation Logic:** Customize the task creation process or add new assignment/labeling logic as needed.
+- **Future Window:** Adjust the future limits by modifying the `FUTURE_LIMITS` configuration.

 ## Error Handling
 - Errors are logged using the `log_error` utility.
 - The job continues processing other templates even if one fails.
+- Failed task creations are not retried automatically.

 ## References
 - Source: `src/cron_jobs/recurring-tasks.ts`